Repurposed Wooden Spindle Carrots – Vintage-Inspired Spring Decor

 Drill a hole in the top of the spindle to glue greenery into.

-Lightly sand your spindles if needed and paint them with any orange paint you have on hand.
-You can use chalk paint, acrylic paint, or even spray paint.
+Lightly sand the spindles or coat with a primer if needed, then paint them using any orange paint you have on hand, such as chalk paint, acrylic, or spray paint.

 Photo of starting to paint carrots orange with an angled brush.
 Working on the first spindle.